Red Hat Ansible Automation Platform Database Scope of Coverage

 Notes:

-1. Upgrading or customizing your database manually outside a full platform upgrade renders the database "customer provided" and limits the supportability as such.
+- Upgrading or customizing the Ansible Automation Platform-installed database manually, outside of a full platform upgrade that manages the database upgrade, renders the database "customer provided" and limits the supportability as such.

 Customer-provided or configured database

-A customer-provided database must be a PostgreSQL-compatible database of the appropriate version or newer for the installed version of Ansible Automation Platform.
-See the Ansible Automation Platform installation documentation for requirements.
-This database should live in the same location as the other platform services.
+A customer-provided database must be a PostgreSQL-compatible database of the appropriate version for the installed version of Ansible Automation Platform.
+See the Ansible Automation Platform installation documentation for database requirements for a specific version of Ansible Automation Platform.
+The database host/service should reside in the same data center/location/geography as the infrastructure hosting Ansible Automation Platform.

 A customer provided database carries the following scope of coverage: